SiL3NC3/PortableRegistrator/README.md

   </AppTypes>
 </Configuration>
 ```
+#### Steps
 1. Name the new AppType
-2. Set the supported open parameter of the program ("%1" passes the parameter to the portable executable)
+1. Set the supported open parameter of the program (`%1` passes the parameter to the portable executable)
 3. Register all file associations
-4. Register all URL associations, if not needed remove the lines inbetween
+1. Register all URL associations, if not needed remove the lines inbetween

 At best copy a full AppType section and edit it to your needs.